How Can Your Body Image Affect You?

 Medically reviewed by Majesty Purvis, LCMHC

 Body image generally refers to a person's perception of the aesthetics or attractiveness of their body or appearance.
-The messages that we may collective internalize about body image can potentially impact how we feel about our bodies—possibly leading to a "positive" or "negative" body image within ourselves.
+The messages that we may collectively internalize about the human body can potentially impact a person’s body image and how they feel about—possibly leading to a "positive" or "negative" body image within ourselves.

-This guide explores how your body image might affect your self-esteem, confidence and other areas of your life.
+This guide explores how your body image might affect your self-esteem, confidence, and other areas of your life related to body image.
 We’ve also highlighted tips for improving your body image, possibly elevating your quality of life in the process.

 Getty/AnnaStills

-• Positive: A "positive" body image generally refers to satisfaction with your appearance, seeing your body as it is, and feeling comfortable about your body’s natural size and shape.
+• Positive: A "positive" body image is associated with satisfaction with your appearance, seeing your body as it is, and feeling comfortable about your body’s natural size and shape.
 It can also encompass a recognition that physical appearance does not need to impact a person’s character or value.

 • Negative: A "negative" body image might refer to dissatisfaction with your appearance and a distorted perception of your body.
-This can lead to embarrassment, anxiety disorders, shame, self-consciousness and self-loathing.
-While this can feel overwhelming to experience, supportive strategies (such as online therapy) can promote a higher quality of life in many.
+This can lead to negative feelings, embarrassment, anxiety disorders, shame, self-consciousness and self-loathing.
+While this can feel overwhelming to experience, supportive strategies (such as online therapy) can promote a higher quality of life for many.

 *Please note that references included here are limited at the time of this publication.
 What is recognized by NEDA may not validate all experiences.
 Body image experiences can range beyond what is presented here.

-Your body image may affect how you view yourself, others and the world around you.
-If you're not sure whether or not you're satisfied with your appearance, here are some questions that might help gauge your overall body image:
+Your body image may affect how you view yourself, others, and the world around you.
+If you're not sure whether or not you're satisfied with your own appearance or experienced body dissatisfaction, here are some questions that might help gauge your overall body image:

 • Do you take measures to avoid seeing images or reflections of your body?